khulnasoft-lab/design.khulnasoft.com/contents/objects/job.md

 Job attributes and actions can be embedded in related objects that rely on specific layouts.
 For example, a pipeline or [merge request](/objects/merge-request).

-The Job object itself is interacted with and represented in the UI through different layouts in the user’s journey, each with a different purpose.
+The job object itself is interacted with and represented in the UI through different layouts in the user’s journey, each with a different purpose.
-As an example, some of the layouts used by Jobs are a jobs list, mini-pipeline graph or a merge request widget.
+As an example, some of the layouts used by jobs are a jobs list page, mini-pipeline graph or a merge request pipeline widget.

-The main representation of a Job is the **Job page** layout.
+The main representation of a job is the **job page** layout.
-Below is the **semantic layout** of the combination between the Job object and the Job page layout.
+Below is the **semantic layout** of the combination between the job object and the job page layout.
-It's a visualization of the Job page layout, overlayed with the concepts of the Job object (its relationships, attributes, and actions; see [conceptual model](#conceptual-model) for more information).
+It's a visualization of the job page layout, overlayed with the concepts of the job object (its relationships, attributes, and actions; see [conceptual model](#conceptual-model) for more information).

 [View semantic layout in Figma →](https://www.figma.com/file/shVF8UZwrQtkNfMDjcrsyH/?node-id=4636%3A208)